Letting Go and Holding On: Managing Change in Family Companies

 Have you ever noticed that senior and junior-generation members want to talk about a generational transition using two, quite different words?
 The senior generation likes to use the word continuity (as in continuity planning) while the junior generation talks about succession (as in managing succession).
 Focusing on different aspects of a generational transition are perfectly understandable.
-The senior generation, having invested much of their lives in building the company, its culture and its assets, wants to continue the things that work and that they are attached to.
+The senior generation, having invested much of their lives in building the company, its culture, and its assets, wants to continue the things that work and that they are attached to.
 The junior generation wants to have its turn at the helm, modernize the company and try out its ideas.
 So the junior generation tends to emphasize changing things.
 By focusing on one word or theme and not recognizing the importance of the other can lead both generations to talk past, frustrate and aggravate each other.
 You don’t want to disrespect the other side in a process where both sides ultimately need the other to succeed.
 I recommend to the next generation that they focus the conversation about the transition first on continuity—what needs to stay the same (which reassures the senior generation) and then turn to what needs to change.
-Once the senior generation hears that the junior generation wants to preserve core elements of the family business, the seniors feel more respected and are more open to discuss plans to change the company.
+Once the senior generation hears that the junior generation wants to preserve the core elements of the family business, the seniors feel more respected and are more open to discussing plans to change the company.

 Clearly, both continuity and succession themes are key to generational transitions.
 When you are transferring responsibility and authority from one generation to another, there are things you typically want or need to keep the same: a successful company’s core values (or most of them) usually should be preserved and its reputation should be guarded; the company’s loyal stakeholder relationships typically should be continued.
 Then there are things you need to change: certain people need to change jobs at the top of the company and ownership needs to change hands; certain strategies and management practices might need to be updated.
 And we may want or need to change certain things like the company’s marketing image.